• Skip to primary navigation

 What Are Heritage Chicken Breeds?

-The term heritage breed can be simply defined as breeds that were raised by our ancestors.
-They are the animals we’d find on our great-grandparent’s farms.
+Heritage breeds can be simply defined as breeds raised by our ancestors.
+These are the animals we’d find on our great-grandparents’ farms.

-Most all heritage breeds are on the at risk list.
-You will find a thorough definition of heritage chicken breeds and standards they must meet on the ALBC site.
+Most all heritage breeds are on the at-risk list.
+You will find a thorough definition of heritage chicken breeds and the standards they must meet on the ALBC site.

 There are also dozens of heritage chicken breeds on The Livestock Conservancy list.
 You can also find information on the American Poultry Association standard breed website.